Installation and Setup

 | Debug Mode | Enable debug logging (default: true) |

-| Capture Resolution | Image resolution in pixels (default: 512) |
+| Capture Resolution | Image resolution (smaller dimension in pixels, default: 512) |

 Complete Scene Setup